 Related: Fresh Cucumber Recipes

-Why we love them: Lettuce is easy to grow, making it a great choice for container gardening.
+Why we love them: Lettuce is one of the easiest vegetables to grow, making it a great choice for raised bed gardens and container gardening.
 This mix of greens tastes great in a salad or on a sandwich.

 What you get: Although nutrients differ with each variety of lettuce, leafy greens are a great start to any meal, supplying vitamins A, C, K and folate.